$500,000 at 30: I Hit My FIRE Number!

 What’s Next?

 I started writing this blog when I had a little over $50,000 at the beginning of 2015 and now I have 10x that.
 It’s almost too wild to contemplate.
-Next up, I’m quitting my career in September and then I’m going to update y’all every step of the way about what I get up to during the next 70 years.
+Next up, I’m quitting my career in September and then I’m going to update y’all every step of the way about what I get up to in retirement.
 Thank you so much for being here and for your support during this journey.
 I really appreciate it!
 And, finally:

 How are your financial goals going during this weird and wild year?